-Coming in at around the same price, the Jamboard and Spark Board are solid options and offer great meeting functionality, and while it does miss out on some of the features of the Surface Hub, for most businesses, what they do offer, is more than enough.
+Coming in at around the same price, the Jamboard and Cisco Webex Board are solid options and offer great meeting functionality, and while it does miss out on some of the features of the Surface Hub, for most businesses, what they do offer, is more than enough.

 And for those wanting something in the middle, there is always the Mondopad Ultra.

 Whether or not your budget can stretch to any of these options is probably yet to be decided but what is for certain, is that collaboration is a vital practice to have at the heart of your organisation.